ZhaoQixian/EatWellthy/README.md

 ```

 ### 3. Install Dependencies
-Under the eatwellthy directory, copy this:
+Under the eatwellthy directory, copy this to your terminal:
 ```bash
 npm install
 npm run install-all